 Kevin Redsky, Walk Founder

 Kevin Redsky is an Anishinaabe police sergeant with the Anishinabek Police Service, from Shoal Lake #40 First Nation.
 With a career in community policing for over 15 years, Kevin has worked with at-risk youth and missing persons cases and has personally felt the effects of youth mental health issues.
-Kevin will start the Walk in Cape Spear and will walk through the country over the next four months to Winnipeg, Manitoba.
-Kevin is working with Anishinabek Police Service to coordinate police service participation from across the country.
+Kevin began the walk in Cape Spear, St. John’s, Newfoundland and walked for four months to Winnipeg, Manitoba.
+Kevin works with Anishinabek Police Service to coordinate police service participation from across the country.
 Kevin can be reached at firstname.lastname@example.org

 Anishinabek Police Service, Host Police Service